 Status – At the bottom of the window, there is a status bar that shows you how long your stream has been running, how many frames have been dropped, the stream’s frame rate and the upload rate.

 Stream Mobile Games to Twitch

 - To start, open Reflector 3 on your Mac or Windows computer to wirelessly mirror your device screen to your computer – no cables necessary.
 Mirror your device to Reflector first, before streaming.
-Not sure how to connect your mobile device to Reflector 3?
-Check out our instructions here.
+Not sure how to do that?
+Here's how to connect your mobile device to Reflector.

 - Open OBS and sign in to your Twitch account.